cakeGit/super-marked-dash/README.md

 # 1) why movement wasnt workign
-python is weird, so functions cant access variables outside unless `global userX, userY`
+python is weird, so functions cant access variables outside unless you use<br/>
+`global userX, userY`
 # 2) making movement better and work
-1st thing is that it isnt normalised (🤓) which is fancy math word for that you can move 20% faster on diagonals cause of trig idk so, to fix this, you make a movement a vector, then do math shit (i also changed movement to be per tick and decoupled from events so that you dont have to spam w)
+1st thing is that it isnt normalised (🤓)<br/>
+which is fancy math word for that you can move 20% faster on diagonals cause of trig idk<br/>
+so, to fix this, you make a movement a vector, then do math shit<br/>
+(i also changed movement to be per tick and decoupled from events so that you dont have to spam w)<br/>
 ```
     pressedKeys = pygame.key.get_pressed()